 When it comes to making your own homemade crackers you’ll never believe just how effortless and fun it is to create!
 I’m not exactly sure why we pay top dollar at the grocery store for ‘fancy’ crackers when they take no time to prepare in your own kitchen (and are just, if not more delicious).
-I love the seasoning Herbs de Provence and find it’s one of the perfect herbs to enjoy in crackers, especially topped with a creamy brie cheese or sharp white cheddar.
+I love the seasoning Herbs de Provence and find it’s one of the perfect herbs to enjoy in crackers, especially topped with a slice of creamy brie cheese or sharp white cheddar.

 With the holiday season approaching it means more gatherings and entertaining.
 Charcuterie or cheese boards are perfect for enjoying the simple pleasures of laughter with friends and family over food.
 This is the kind of recipe that adds something special without doing much!
 These homemade crackers also make a sweet hostess gift with a nice bottle of wine.
 Simply place crackers in a cellophane or decorative paper bag and add a little label.